01ax/vault/resume.md

 ## SUMMARY
 Passionate, hardworking IT Support Officer upholding above-and-beyond customer service, providing Level 1/2 technical support for businesses providing on-site and remote support whilst liaising with respective team members, vendors & clients.
 Sound understanding and performance of educational IT/AV ITIL procedures and duties with fine attention to detail.
 Proficient in technical/user linguistics and enjoy learning new things and meeting new people.

+## INTERESTS
+- Clound design and architechture solutions, automated orchestration (Pipelines, Kubernetes, Docker)
+- Operational Technology (OT vs IT) and real-time redundancy
+- NLP Assisted code development
+  - IDE NLP API Integrations
+    - AWS Comprehend
+	- Google Natural Language
+  - Templating
+  - ...🏗️
+- ...🏗️

 ## EXPERIENCE

 ### IT Support Officer - St Edmunds College
 November 2019 - July 2022
 - Level 1-2 IT Helpdesk Support
-[EDITING]
+- ...🏗️

 ### IT Support Officer Trainee - St Laurence's College
 July 2018 - July 2019
-- Level 1-2 FPOC Helpdesk support for staff, students and visitors at the college including remote technical assistance for parents and guardians
+- Provided Level 1-2 FPOC Helpdesk support for staff, students, and visitors at the college, including remote technical assistance for parents and guardians
-- Providing dynamic classroom technical support including exam deployment assistance
+- Delivered dynamic classroom technical support, including exam deployment assistance
-- Strategising technical implementations with IT Team members
+- Collaborated with IT Team members to strategize technical implementations
-- Proficient in logging incidents and liaising insurance claim brokerages on behalf of the client
+- Proficiently logged incidents and liaised with insurance claim brokerages on behalf of the client
-- Familiar with Dell logging procedures and managing Dell Service Requests and logistics
+- Demonstrated familiarity with Dell logging procedures, managing Dell Service Requests, and handling logistics
-- Familiar with in-house servicing of Dell Latitude laptops
+- Conducted in-house servicing of Dell Latitude laptops
-- Providing assistance with Audio Visual equipment and Stage AV Setups
+- Offered assistance with Audio Visual equipment and Stage AV Setups
-- Experience using MDM Systems for iOS enrollments and creating deployment packages
+- Utilized MDM Systems for iOS enrollments and created deployment packages
-- Experience diagnosing, troubleshooting, and servicing kiosk machines
+- Diagnosed, troubleshooted, and serviced kiosk machines
-- Maintaining a clean and tidy workspace environment
+- Maintained a clean and tidy workspace environment
-- Assisting inbound and outbound bulk IT Shipments
+- Assisted with inbound and outbound bulk IT shipments
-- Participation in professional development and staff events
+- Actively participated in professional development and staff events

 ### Subway - Goodna - Senior Sandwich Artist
 March 2017 - April 2018
-- Aesthetic presentation of storefront and back
+- Ensured aesthetic presentation of storefront and back areas
-- Occasional supervision of junior staff members
+- Occasionally supervised junior staff members
-- Clean and formulae followed presentation of food
+- Maintained clean and hygienic food presentation following established formulas
-- Cleaning and prepping a wide variety of ingredients
+- Prepared and organized a wide variety of ingredients
-- Quality control such as temperature logging, inspecting equipment before use and proper distillation and cleaning techniques
+- Conducted quality control measures, including temperature logging, equipment inspection, and proper cleaning techniques
-- Catering for online/telephone/fax orders
+- Handled online, telephone, and fax orders
-- High volume, high-intensity workload at an almost consistent pace
+- Managed high-volume, high-intensity workload at a consistent pace
-- Upselling and informing customers with in-store deals and keeping them up to date with the latest flavors
+- Implemented upselling strategies and kept customers informed about in-store deals and the latest flavors
-- Cleaning checklists and scheduled tasks
+- Followed cleaning checklists and completed scheduled tasks

 ### Network Video - Store Assistant
 March 2012 - January 2013
-- Management of front desk, including greeting visitors and responding to telephone enquiries
+- Managed front desk operations, including greeting visitors and handling telephone inquiries
-- Making sure that the store was presented neatly and regularly restocked
+- Ensured the store was presented neatly and restocked regularly
-- Completing weekly and monthly inventory checking and database checking
+- Completed weekly and monthly inventory checks and database maintenance
-- Experience and training in providing professional, courteous customer service and assisting customers with rentals and returns
+- Provided professional and courteous customer service, assisting customers with rentals and returns

 ## EDUCATION